Zyneth/flinkJS/README.md

 * [Setup](#setup)

 ## General info
-This project is a fix to FLINKs "Newly added products" function.It can be bind to any communication platform such as discord or microsoft teams (as webhook or bot) for real-time notifications.
+This project is a fix to FLINKs "Newly added products" function.
+It can be bind to any communication platform such as discord or microsoft teams (as webhook or bot) for real-time notifications.

 ## Technologies
 Project is created with: